Challenge students to value every human being--even the ones who are different from them

 Republicans and Democrats bash each other in public.
 Communities wrestle with issues of racial justice.
 Kids see the smallest differences between their peers as excuses to mock them.
 Nobody seems to care about the other person’s perspective — or even their humanity — as our culture faces a pandemic of misunderstanding and disrespect.

 US vs. THEM is a perspective-taking program that can be presented in one week (five sessions) or two weeks (10 sessions), depending on the number of activities and how deeply we dive into them.
 In a 10-session program, the first class focuses on self-understanding and introduces some of the dramatic tools we'll use throughout.
 The next four sessions will build understanding for people whose appearance, beliefs, or culture lies outside of the mainstream.
-The last five sessions will guide students through the process of writing a dramatic monologue from the perspective of a person different from themselves.
+The last five sessions will guide students through the process of writing a dramatic piece that incorporates what students have learned.

 1. Getting Inside My Head